abadid/cmsc424-spring2018/project4/README.md

 ### Getting started
 Start the VM with `vagrant up` in the `project4/` directory.

 **Q1 (10pt)**.
 [Query Plan] If you add the keyword EXPLAIN at the beginning of a query, PostgreSQL will display the execution plan for that query.
 This plan includes how many tuples are estimated by the query optimizer to be generated after each operation in the query plan.
-If you add the keywords EXPLAIN ANALYZE at the beginning of a query, the query gets executed and also shows the actual number of tuples that were generated when the query plan was executed.
+Furthermore, if you add the keyword ANALYZE after EXPLAIN at the beginning of a query, then in addition to getting the execution plan, the query also gets executed and also shows the actual number of tuples that were generated when the query plan was executed.

 Below is a query that was sent to PostgreSQL that prints the customers who have taken a flight more than once from a source or destination which is the hub of his frequentflyer airline.